 4. IP logged in access.log is the load balancer IP, instead of the IPV6 above.

 Please include this patch in production lighttpd, it is available for 2 years here, and should be included in next release if possible.

-#7 Updated by TitPetric about 1 year ago
+#7 Updated by TitPetric over 1 year ago

 - File extforward.patch added